 Stores are hosted on Google Cloud Compute and managed by Kubernetes.

-Currently available datacenters are in the US (Iowa) and EU (Netherlands).
+Currently available datacenters are in the US (Iowa), EU (Netherlands) and Asia (Singapore).
 More are available on request.

 Data is stored on SSD storage.